 d) Parameters from the [[ PCID ]] section take priority over parameters included in the [[ GLOBAL ]] section.

-e) If PC IDs are pleaced one under another then defined parameters apply to each of them.
+e) If PC IDs are placed one under another then defined parameters apply to each of them.

-f) Letters in the PCID string must be capital.
+f) Letters in the GLOBAL and PCID strings must be capital.

 Sample config with nested configurations enabled:

 All kiosks have the same configuration defined in the [[ GLOBAL ]] section of the config:

 - Adoble Flash player and ssh access enabled

 Kiosk with ID: B-51-32D-29-37 uses different homepage and wallpaper.

 Kiosks with ID: 0-7C-7D7-1E-20, 0-71-EF9-C8-20 and 0-74-EF5-C3-23:

 - use Chrome browser instead of Firefox